 The gambler’s fallacy is the mistaken belief that past events can influence future events that are entirely independent of them in reality.
 For example, the gambler’s fallacy can cause someone to believe that if a coin just landed on heads twice in a row, then it’s likely that it will on tails next, even though that’s not the case.

 It’s important to understand the gambler’s fallacy, since it plays a crucial role in people’s thinking, both when it comes to gambling as well as when it comes to other areas of life.
 As such, in the following article you will learn more about the gambler’s fallacy, understand the psychology behind it, and see what you can do to avoid it.

-Explanation and examples of the gambler’s fallacy
+Explanation of the gambler’s fallacy

 - The mistaken belief that if a certain independent event occurs more frequently than normal during a certain time period, then it’s less likely to occur in the future.